zilongshanren/programmers-guide/D.md

 ## Build and Run
 * Enter `cocos2d-x/build` and open `cocos2d_tests.xcodeproj`
-* Choose `cpp-tests Mac` from targets drop-down box
+* Choose `cpp-tests iOS` from targets drop-down box
 * Click `run` to compile and run `cpp-tests`

+## Running on an IOS Device
+* In order to run on IOS Device an [IOS Developer Program](https://developer.apple.com/programs/ios/) membership is needed.
+The steps to run on iOS device are the same except you select you device from the device list.